realm/realm-studio/RELEASING.md

 ## Prepare a release

-### On GitHub

-First create a draft release on GitHub for the upcoming release: https://github.com/realm/realm-studio/releases/new.

-Use "tag version" with includes the v-prefix (ex. "v.1.2.0") and document the enhancements, bug-fixes and internal changes in the body of the release.
-Save this as a draft release.
-Remember to use the correct branch (probably master).

 ### On Jenkins

 Start by preparing a release from the branch you want to release from (default: `master`).